nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Help Window
 There are 2 types of help window: `help summary` and `help start`.
 The `logic` behind help command is similar to other commands in terms of `parsing`.
-In this section, we will only discuss the main differences in `Logic` component of `Help Window` as compared to other features' implementation.
+In this section, we will only discuss the main difference of `Help Window` as compared to other features' implementation.

 Refer to the code snippet shown below which is related to `help summary` command: